An athlete’s career can evaporate in the blink of an eye.

 I’ve come to the conclusion that for most people, minimal shoes are ideal for everyday use, while barefoot shoes are best for running.

 I’ve used and heard great things about two brands in particular.

 I personally have the Xero Hana’s and have loved them so far.

-They’re a canvas that’s casual enough to wear out, fancy enough for startup wear, comfortable, and backed by a 5,000-mile sole warranty.
-It comes in multiple colors but I’ve been long overdue for a black pair.
+They’re made of canvas that’s casual enough to wear out, fancy enough for a casual startup work environment.
+The Hana is comfortable and backed by a 5,000-mile sole warranty (which I can confirm that they honor).
+Their shoes come in multiple colorways.

 Check them out.

-Our stabilization muscles could use the extra attention.
+Our stabilization muscles need extra attention.
 Strong stabilizers improve your movement efficiency, generate more power, reduce the risk of injury, and can alleviate pain all throughout the body.

 You don’t need to buy new shoes.
-Instead, you can add stability work into your fitness routine, spend more time actually barefoot, or pull out your thin-soled shoes.
+Instead, you can add stability work into your fitness routine, spend more time truly barefoot, or opt for your thinner-soled shoes.

 No matter what method you choose, start slow.
 The last thing you want is to cause pain or injury from transitioning too fast.